Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Overview

 Provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
 Source data arrives in multiple formats including XML, tab-separated values, and comma-separated values.
+Issues for this project are tracked at the [Hawaii Smart Energy Project YouTRACK instance](http://smart-energy-project.myjetbrains.com/youtrack/rest/agile/).

 ### Software Features
 * Parsing of source data is provided for the multiple formats.